katonori/cxxtags/README.md

 * processing speed
  cxxtags project is still in early development stage so processing speed of generating tags database is very slow.
 Especially, database merging process by **cxxtags_merger** is slow.
 If you aim to tagging large source package, you need to select the part you are interested the best.
-Improvement of the speed is future works.
+Improvement of the speed is a future work.